 Even if you were partially responsible for the accident, you may still be able to recover compensation depending on the laws in your state.
 In many cases, your compensation may simply be reduced based on your percentage of fault.
 Determining liability can be complex, which is why gathering evidence and reviewing the circumstances of the accident is important.

-This allows accident victims to pursue justice without upfront costs.
-Your attorney can handle the legal process, communicate with insurance companies, and fight for fair compensation while you focus on healing and getting your life back on track.
+This approach allows accident victims across El Paso County to pursue justice without upfront costs.
+As your dedicated Colorado Springs car accident attorney, Ryan handles every step of the legal process, communicates with insurance companies, and fights for fair compensation — while you focus on healing and getting your life back on track.

 This ebook outlines 29 legal defenses and arguments that insurance companies commonly use to either defeat or diminish an injured claimant’s personal injury claim.